Hindu atheism: Etymology

-The Sanskrit term ' ("pious, believer, affirmer") refers to the systems of thought which admit the validity of the Vedas.
+The Sanskrit term ' ("pious, believer") refers to the systems of thought which admit the validity of the Vedas.
 Sanskrit ' means "there is", and ' (per Pāṇini 4.2.60) derives from the verb, meaning "one who says '".
 Technically, in Hindu philosophy, the term refers only to affirming the Vedas, not a belief in the existence of a god.

 However, even when philosophers professed allegiance to the Vedas, their allegiance did little to fetter the freedom of their speculative ventures.
 On the contrary, the acceptance of the authority of the Vedas was a convenient way for a philosopher's views to become acceptable to the orthodox, even if a thinker introduced a wholly new idea.
 Thus, the Vedas could be cited to corroborate a wide diversity of views; they were used by the Vaisheshika thinkers (i.e., those who believe in ultimate particulars, both individual souls and atoms) as much as by the non-dualist Advaita Vedanta philosophers.